fermga/TNFR-LFS/docs/cli.md

 separate file.
 Profiles continue to live alongside that table as ``[tool.tnfr_lfs.profiles.<name>]`` entries, letting you activate exporters, UDP bridges or relay workers selectively (the ``racing``/``practice`` profiles ship as references).
-The original ``config/plugins.toml`` remains in the repository purely as a sample should you prefer copying the layout into custom configuration packs.
+The repository generates ``config/plugins.toml`` from the canonical block via ``python -m tnfr_lfs.plugins.template`` so the sample stays in sync should you prefer copying the layout into custom configuration packs.

 ### Brake thermal proxy modes